-Jail overcrowding has plagued Pender County for years.
-A land transfer could be part of a solution.
+Bill regarding land transfer for Pender County jail signed into law by governor

 But building a new facility presents its own challenges.
 County commissioners previously estimated a new jail would cost several million dollars to build, and a large enough piece of land would need to be secured.

-A proposed solution for the latter: the transfer of approximately 100 acres of state-owned property, located just north of the Town of Burgaw, to the county.

-Representative Carson Smith, who served as sheriff of Pender County for 16 years before winning the N.C.
-House District 16 seat last year, requested the board of commissioners pass a resolution requesting a local bill for the transfer.
-The board is set to consider the resolution during its meeting Monday afternoon.
+At its March 18 meeting, the board passed a resolution requesting a local bill for the transfer.
+The resolution was drafted by Representative Carson Smith, who served as sheriff of Pender County for 16 years before winning the N.C.
+House District 16 seat last year.

-Should commissioners pass the resolution and a bill be approved by the General Assembly, the transfer would come at no cost to the county.
-Detailed costs for a new jail have not yet been discussed, a county spokesperson said in an email on Friday.
+Now that the bill has been approved, the transfer will come at no cost to the county.

 Copyright 2019 WECT.
 All rights reserved.